Skip to main content

 How do you use Goal Question Metric for cyber asset management?

-To put the Goal Question Metric approach into context, James posed an example in one of the most crucial parts of any security programme: cyber asset management.
+To put the Goal Question Metric approach into context, James posed an example of one of the most crucial parts of any security programme: cyber asset management.

 “Over the years, I’ve built 91 SOCs for companies ranging from the world’s largest retailers, telcos, manufacturers, financial services organisations and more.
 One of my bugbears is that they all struggle with knowledge of assets, even though it’s number one on every cybersecurity controls framework.
 This lack of knowledge means every other aspect of cybersecurity is built on a bed of sand.”